Staff and Board

 Steven P. Nemphos (Webmaster & IT Director) (he/him) has worked with Disney, SeaWorld, Yosemite National Park and many of the region’s professional theaters; both on and off the stage; and, in all major mediums including television, radio and film.
 Steven lives in Los Angeles where he is pursing an acting career.
 Broadway: The Big Knife (Assistant Director) at Roundabout Theatre Company under Tony-Award Winner Doug Hughes.
 BFA, NYU.

-Mydera Taliah Robinson (Director of Community Investment) (she/her) is a writer, visual artist, educator, and TEDx speaker.
+Mydera Taliah Robinson (Executive Director) (she/her) is a writer, visual artist, educator, and TEDx speaker.
 As the founder of SpeakMeFree Productions, Mydera Taliah has curated events and programming for a wide range of audiences.

 A sought-after talent, Mydera has shared the stage with many great artists, speakers, and performers.